-The Active Forest Programme aims to create a sporting habit for life for visitors to the public forest estate in England.
+The Active Forests Programme aims to create a sporting habit for life for visitors to the public forest estate in England.
 The programme will provide engaging, inspirational and motivating sport and exercise opportunities for new and existing forest visitors.
 The key aspects of the programme will be delivered through: 1) partnership and engagement, 2) communication, 3) monitoring and evaluation.
+Outputs can be found on the Reports and Publications page.

 The evaluation research aims to identify:

-- What types of sporting activities are undertaken and enjoyed in forests as part of the Active Forest Programme and by whom?
+- What types of sporting activities are undertaken and enjoyed in forests as part of the Active Forests Programme and by whom?

 - How many of those participating are new to regular sport, new to sport and how many are in the 14-25 age range?